gavinhoward/bc/manuals/development.md

 Another unique thing about the script tests, at least for `bc`: they test the `-g` and `--global-stacks` flags.
-This means that all of the script tests for `bc` are written assuming the `-g` flag was given on the command-line
+This means that all of the script tests for `bc` are written assuming the `-g` flag was given on the command-line.

 There is one extra piece of script tests: [`tests/script.sed`][190].
 This `sed` script is used to remove an incompatibility with GNU `bc`.